JOJ0/discodos/docs/index.md

 layout: page
 ---

-DiscoDOS brings typical features known from digital DJing systems to the Vinyl DJ.
+DiscoDOS is a sophisticated and flexible command line tool that brings typical features known from digital DJing systems to the Vinyl DJ.
 Create playlists, fetch key and BPM, let DiscoDOS help you search your collection.

 ```
                 _______  _______ ________